alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 list(G.edges)
 ```

-by adding a list of edges,
+or by adding a list of edges,

 ```python
 G.add_edges_from([(1, 2), (1, 3)])